 - Those who inject recreational drugs and might share needles

-Big picture: PrEP does not decrease the effectiveness of HRT.
+PrEP doesn't decrease the effectiveness of HRT

-Whether on E or T, just be sure to stay consistent with PrEP!
+Whether on E or T, be sure to stay consistent with PrEP!

-- Make sure to take PrEP as consistently as possible--every 24 hours.
+- Make sure to take PrEP as consistently as possible—every 24 hours.
 This will keep a steady supply of PrEP in your bloodstream.

 - Continue to use barrier methods, such as condoms, in addition to PrEP as additional protection against HIV.